RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Headline

-Table 2: Preparation for reuse, recycling, and other material recovery of construction and demolition waste according to the classification of Regulation (EC) No 2150/2002 on waste statistics, excluding backfilling
+Table 2: Preparation for reuse, recycling, and other forms of material recovery of construction and demolition waste according to the coding system of Regulation (EC) No 2150/2002 on waste statistics, excluding backfilling

 Data source